 The degree program requires a minimum of 36 semester hours of credit including the thesis credits.
-The program includes five core courses: ANTH 610, ANTH 612, ANTH 616, ANTH 618, and ANTH 714 in addition to 15 semester hours of electives, an optional internship, and required thesis.
+The program includes five core courses: ANTH 610, ANTH 612, ANTH 616, ANTH 618, ANTH 714 and ANTH 745 in addition to 12 semester hours of electives, an optional internship, and required thesis.
 At least 9 credits of electives must be from courses with Anthropology prefixes; the remaining credits may be from related departments.
 Students may arrange an internship as part of their degree for up to three credits.
 All students will be required to complete a thesis, which may be in the form of a cultural resource management report or policy study of a cultural resource issue.
 The internship may be used as preparation for the thesis.
-Six credits of the electives may be taken from the Geography Department's Geographic Information System (GIS) courses.
-Students may elect to take an additional four courses which are not part of the Applied Archaeology degree in order to receive a certificate in Geographic Information Science and Geospatial Techniques from the Geography Department.
-The Applied Archaeology program advisor will work with students to arrange their schedules to meet the requirements of the GIS certificate program expeditiously; however, there is no guarantee that both programs can be completed within two academic years.
+Students are encouraged to enroll in the certificate in Geographic Information Science and Geospatial Techniques from the Geography Department, or other relevant certificate program from another department.
+Courses in these certificate programs can also be used to fulfill the non-ANTH electives for the MA in Applied Archaeology.